 Emma Jane Martin

-Emma Jane Martin was the eighth of the twelve children of James Martin and his wife Sarah Elizabeth (née Giddings) of Little Downham, Cambridgeshire, England.
+Emma Jane Martin (later Emma Jane Goodge) was the eighth of the twelve children of James Martin and his wife Sarah Elizabeth Giddings of Little Downham, Cambridgeshire, England.

-She married John William Goodge, a farm labourer from nearby Littleport, and they lived in an area of Little Downham called 'California', not far from her parents house.
+She married John William Goodge, a farm labourer from nearby Littleport, and they lived in an area to the East of Little Downham called 'California', not far from her parents house.

 The couple only appear to have had one child - a daughter named Mary, who was born in 1911.

 In 1917,tragedy struck in the February when John was killed in France whilst serving in World War One.
 Just seven months later, Emma died too, leaving their daughter Mary - at most just 6yrs old - an orphan.

 Their daughter Mary was looked after by Emma's mother, Sarah Elizabeth, but it is unclear as to what became of her in later years.
 Some relatives believe that she may have moved to London.